Jetpack Compose vs Flutter for Android in 2026: The Decision Guide

 The Jetpack Compose vs Flutter decision in 2026 is genuinely about fit, not about which is "better."
 For Android-only builds, Compose wins on performance, day-one platform features, and codebase ownership.
 For iOS-plus-Android builds, Flutter wins on single-codebase economics and brand-consistent rendering.
 The seven-question matrix above maps your project to the right choice.

 If you want a senior read on which framework fits your specific build, that is what we do.
+And if the answer turns out to be Flutter, the practical next question is who builds it — our flutter app development company page sets out how we scope and staff those engagements.

 Further reading